 Somerset County Council has submitted its proposal for One Somerset – the single council, to the Government.
-The Government is currently consulting on One Somerset – and any other proposals for local government in Somerset.
-A final decision on which proposal will go forward to implementation is expected be taken in June—July 2021.
+Following a public consultation, the Government is currently considering the proposals put forward.
+They are One Somerset, submitted by the County Council, and Stronger Somerset, proposed by the four district councils.
+A final decision on which proposal will go forward to implementation is expected be taken this summer.

 Somerset County Council was asked to respond to the Government’s consultation by commenting on the Stronger Somerset proposal.
 The report does highlight some clear areas of alignment between the two proposals that have been submitted.
 However, there are also several significant differences between the proposals, and it is these areas which constitute the main areas of focus for this feedback.
 These consist of the way in which potential options for change are described and assessed, the relative emphasis each proposal applies to issues such as efficiency, the importance of credible local geography and, most importantly, the conclusion reached regarding the right model of unitary local government for Somerset.

 Somerset County Council’s response to each question can be found by clicking the relevant question below.